offbyone/ideas/content/old/asides/on-again.md

+---
-Title: On again,
+title: On again,
+slug: on-again
-date: 2005-07-16 12:29
+date: "2005-07-16 12:29"
+category: Asides, General Thoughts
+tags:
+  - asides
+  - work
 author: offby1
-category: Asides, General Thoughts
-tags: asides, work
-slug: on-again
 status: draft
+---
 Finally, a working primary PC.

 I've missed having this all going, and as such I plan to enjoy my newly-functional technological marvel.
 However, this weekend, at least, I have more old-fashioned plans on my docket.
-Specifically, I intend to read a bunch whilst curled up on the couch with my [Charling](<http://www.livejournal.com/users/xraystar>), who is returned from her travels.
+Specifically, I intend to read a bunch whilst curled up on the couch with my [Charling](http://www.livejournal.com/users/xraystar), who is returned from her travels.

 I bought her a copy of the newest \$HYPED_BOOK this morning, which she's going to read before I dive into it.